navroop18/VirusTotalApi/README.md

 * Now show file name when scan/search file
 * In file-search option can now be used md5 hash
-* Rescan option now support wildcard, for example samples/*, will generate file hash in the fly
+* Rescan option now support wildcard, for example samples/*, will generate file hash on the fly

 **29.04.2014:**